craftercms/docs/source/by-role/system-admin/disaster-recovery.rst

 To summarize, it's possible to hit CrafterCMS delivery to be near 100% availability by spreading delivery nodes across geographies.
 As an added bonus, content will render much closer to the end-user which will improve the user experience.

+..
+TODO Add a DR for those without multi-region via spawning new nodes with deployer pushing/pulling content and reindex.

 ------------
 Authoring DR
 ------------